minhnpham/AWS_CFN_templates/README.md

-# wordpress_cft
+# AWS CloudFormation template for a WordPress site
-AWS Cloudformation template to provision a fully functional Wordpress environment using nested templates
+AWS CloudFormation nested templates to provision a fully functional WordPress environment into dual AZ, with RDS